luozongbao/simple-redirection/README.md

 ### Method 1: Manual Installation

 1. Download the plugin files
-2. Upload the `wordpress-redirection` folder to your `/wp-content/plugins/` directory
+2. Upload the `simple-redirection` folder to your `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Navigate to **Simple Redirect** in your WordPress admin menu